CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-assignments-with-git.md

 ***Assignment instructions*** will always be found in the assignment repository's readme.md file.

 - For assignments you will be provided a repository invitation link.
-- You will follow the link, login to GitHub (if not already loggedin) and accept the invitation.
+- You will follow the link, login to GitHub (if not already logged in) and accept the invitation.
 - This will create a new repository for you.
 - A link will be provided for a repository that has been automatically created on your account
 - Follow the link to view your Repo